icgc-argo/argo-docs/docs/data-access/data-download.md

 ### Score-Client with Configured Values

 Download the **[latest version of the score-client](https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/score-client/[RELEASE]/score-client-[RELEASE]-dist.tar.gz)**.
-Once you have unzipped the tarball, update the `/conf/application.properties` configuration file with the correct user values, including:
+Once you have unzipped the tarball, update the `/conf/application.properties` file with your user values, including:

 - **accessToken**: your personal [API Token](/docs/data-access/user-profile-and-api-token)
 - **metadata.url**: the file metadata Song server URL